 Ada produces real-time population insights through aggregated, anonymized patient data.
-As Ada rapidly becomes the world’s personal health guide, this data serves as a magnifying glass for policymakers to anticipate public health needs, identify trends, and control outbreaks.
+As Ada rapidly becomes the world’s personal health companion, this data serves as a magnifying glass for policymakers to anticipate public health needs, identify trends, and control outbreaks.

 We invest in AI as a scalable solution to the global shortage of health workers and the urgent need for improved child and adolescent health.
 Our partnership responds to this need in East Africa and Romania, creating impact for adolescents and insights for Fondation Botnar and Ada to expand this innovative approach to other low- and middle-income countries.